pszafer/epson_projector/docs/PROTOCOL.md

 # Protocol

+This document is intended to give a short overview/quickstart about the protocols supported.

 ## ESC/VP21

 The commands that this library uses to control the projector are part of ESC/VP21 command set.